pyarmak/entrada-1x-docs/user/docs/gradebook/entergrades.md

 #How to Enter Grades
 There are several ways to enter grades into the gradebook including importing grades with a CSV, manually entering grades, and using an assessment form which when completed automatically populates the grade.

-In this section you'll learn:
-* How to import grades using a CSV
-* How to manually enter grades
-* How to use an assessment form to complete grades
-* How to link quizzes and exams to gradebook to automatically supply a grade
-* How to allow Grade Calculation Exceptions
-* More about releasing grades to leaners

 #How to import grades using a CSV
 * Navigate to Admin>Manage Gradebook.
 * Search for and click on the required course name.